rugk/offline-qr-code/README.md

 ## Features
 * Puts your privacy first!
 Privacy is the default here, so it is generating QR codes offline.
 * Follows [Firefox Photon Design](https://design.firefox.com/photon/welcome.html).
-* Has a simple, but intuitively and usable User Interface.
+* Has a simple, but intuitive and usable User Interface.
 * Uses up-to-date, great and customizable [QR code](https://github.com/nayuki/QR-Code-generator) [libraries](https://larsjung.de/kjua/).
 * You can generate and save QR codes as SVG or Canvas (PNG image)!
 * Lets you choose the size of the QR code and customize things.
-* Is completly internationalized (i18n).
+* Is completely internationalized (i18n).
 * Let's you use a shortcut (Ctrl+Shift+F10) for generating the QR code.
 * Generate QR codes from selected text on the website.
 * Complete Unicode/UTF-8/Emoji support.